kang/p1-lane-lines/writeup.md

 The top of the lanes are currently based on the average slope, but I am using an arbitrary height.
 This means that going up/down hills or making turns will make the lane tracking unreliable.

+Another potential shortcomming with the current pipeline is speed.
+The time it takes to process the videos and write them is slow.
+The del operations used on the memory of slopes and intercepts is also inefficient.
+At a O[n] and potentially tens of deletions that are required for any given frame, it would likely be way too slow for real-world situations.
+It is hard to tell the actual delay without running the code live on real hardware.

 ### 3. Suggest possible improvements to your pipeline